inflearn logo

 We find these things through data.

-All data is stored and managed in a database.
+All data is stored and managed in databases.

-SQL is a very powerful language for finding information in databases.
+SQL is a very powerful language for finding information in a database.

 Oracle has built-in technology to process large amounts of data quickly.